 The purpose of GAAD is to get people talking, thinking and learning about digital access and inclusion for all needs.
 Accessibility is advancing by leaps and bounds, however, awareness of it has not completely followed suit.
 So, go ahead, start talking it up.
 Learn something new about your mobile device, computer or smart tech and pass it along.
 Talk about it in general or in specific terms.
 Tell a friend, a co-worker or a neighbor and ask them to tell another.

-Feel free to get your awareness raising started right here on OE Patients, where we love to talk about this topic.
-Take a stroll through the Accessibility & Technology section or go directly to some of our most popular posts linked below.
+Feel free to get your awareness-raising started right here on OE Patients, where we love to talk about this topic.
+Take a stroll through the Accessibility & Technology section or go directly to some of our favorite posts, on the topic, linked below.

 In a short film celebrating GAAD, Jenny Lay-Flurrie, Microsoft’s Chief Accessibility Officer restates their commitment to creating a more inclusive world.
 She says, “Accessibility can be effortless, ubiquitous and empowering to everyone.”